Menu

 Especially if you are an S-Corp where the full deduction may not be available.

-Better questions to ask apply vs. an outdated corp tax calculator
+Better questions to ask vs. an outdated corp tax calculator

 To be able to estimate the QBI deduction impact, your service provider also should be asking you questions about the rest of your income, especially if you have additional sources of income.